eclipse-pass/pass-documentation/developer-documentation/pass-core/README.md

 #### JSON API

-JSON API is deployed at `/data/`.
+JSON API is deployed at the `/data/` endpoint.
 All of our data model is available, just divided into attributes and relationships.
 Note that identifiers are now integers, not URIs.
-See https://elide.io/pages/guide/v6/10-jsonapi.html for information on how Elide provides support for filtering and sorting.
+See the [Elide docs](https://elide.io/pages/guide/v6/10-jsonapi.html) for information on how Elide provides support for filtering and sorting.

-See `/swagger/` for auto-generated documentation.
+See the `/swagger/` endpoint for auto-generated documentation.

 You can directly make request with the UI and see what happens.
 Note when doing a POST to create an object, be sure to edit the type field to have the correct object type and delete the id field to have the id auto-generated.